ohliumliu/connectingdots/building/readss_setup_on_ubuntu.md

-# How to set up steadss on Ubuntu
-In addition to [[readss setup on cloud9]].
+In addition to [readss setup on cloud9](readss_setup_on_cloud9.md).
 Do the following:

-# `sudo apt-get install nodejs`
+`sudo apt-get install nodejs`

 Rails use execjs to choose js runtime from available ones.

-  *the rubyracer. this is a gem. not recommended due to memory consumption.
+  * the rubyracer. this is a gem. not recommended due to memory consumption.
   * nodejs. this can be installed in the system.